 6. TIN FOIL BUST

 This incredible bust by designer Dominic Wilcox was created for project called Speed Creating.
-The impression was taken from an existing plaster mould, but if don’t fancy smothering yourself with tin foil, I reckon a similarly creepy affect could be achieved using a statue or mannequin’s head.
+The impression was taken from an existing plaster mould, but if don’t fancy smothering yourself with tin foil, a similarly creepy affect could be achieved using a statue or mannequin’s head.

 7. ANIMAL MASK